 Allison joined the Uplands PEAK board of directors in 2018.
-She is a certified vegan lifestyle coach and educator through the Main Street Vegan Academy in New York City, with a private practice in Bloomington.
-Allison also holds a certificate in plant-based nutrition through T. Colin Campbell’s Center for Nutrition Studies, is a mentor with Challenge 22+ and leads Vegan for Everything on Facebook, a community of like-minded people who care about animal rights, environmental protection, and healthy living.
+As a certified vegan lifestyle coach and educator through the Main Street Vegan Academy in New York City, Allison works with clients and speaks to groups about vegan living.
+She also holds a certificate in plant-based nutrition through T. Colin Campbell’s Center for Nutrition Studies, is a mentor with Challenge 22+ and created Vegan for Everything on Facebook, a community of like-minded people who care about animal rights, environmental protection, and healthy living.

 Originally from Cincinnati, Allison has been a Hoosier for nearly 20 years.
-She currently lives with numerous shelter alums: Luna (a golden retriever/Australian shepherd mix) and six ridiculous cats (Henry, Fern, Darwin, Simon Greggie, Hazel and Watson).
-Allison also cares for three hens rescued from a factory farm: Beatrice, Opal and Rosebud.
+She currently lives with numerous Bloomington shelter alums: Luna (a golden retriever/Australian shepherd mix) and six ridiculous cats (Henry, Fern, Darwin, Simon Greggie, Hazel and Watson).
+Allison’s life got 1000 percent better when she began caring for three hens rescued from a factory farm in Colorado at the beginning of 2019: Beatrice the Great, Opal and Rosebud.

 Allison earned her Bachelor of Science in Animal Behavior from the University of Michigan, and a Master’s degree in Education from Indiana University.